samuelgozlan/amplitude-dev-center/docs/experiment/guides/troubleshooting/variant-jumping.md

 ## Remove users who variant jumped from experiment analysis

 Generally, when doing analysis you want to be careful when removing data as you may introduce bias in your results.
-It's better to understand the cause of variant jumping and fix any implementation bugs so this doesn't happen again in future  experiments.
-If you feel you have a legitimate reason for removing users who jumped variants, you can follow these steps:
+It's better to understand the cause of variant jumping and fix any implementation bugs, so this doesn't happen again in future  experiments.
+If you feel you have a legitimate reason for removing users who jumped variants, you can toggle the "Exclude users who variant jumped" to on.

-1. Go to the Monitor tab and click "Open in Analytics" on one of the variant jumping charts.
-2. Click the user segment for users who jumped variants and select "Create Cohort" then save the cohort.
-3. Repeat steps 1 & 2 for each variant.
-4. Go to the Analyze tab and click "Open in Analytics"
-5. In the component for the user segments, add `where cohort != <cohort name>` for each variant

-If you have more than two variants, you need to make multiple cohorts of users who variant jumped and filter out each one of them.